 SIGN 26015.
 The First Great Transformation: The Economies of the Ancient W. 100 Units.

 This class examines the determinants of economic growth in the ancient world.
 It covers various cultural areas (especially Mesopotamia, Greece, Rome and China) from ca. 3000 BCE to c.
 500 CE.
 By contrast with the modern world, ancient cultures have long been supposed to be doomed to stagnation and routine.
 The goal of this class is to revisit the old paradigm with a fresh methodology, which combines a rigorous economic approach and a special attention to specific cultural achievements.
 We will assess the factors that indeed weighed against positive growth, but we will also discover that far from being immobile the cultures of the ancient world constantly invented new forms of social and economic organization.
 This was indeed a world where periods of positive growth were followed by periods of brutal decline.
 But if envisaged on the longue durée, this was a period of decisive achievements, which provided the basis for the future accomplishments of the Early Modern and Modern world.
+This course is part of the College Course Cluster program, Economic History.

 Instructor(s): A. Bresson Terms Offered: Autumn